enze-chen/enze-chen.github.io/resources.markdown

 <span style="color:#8C1515;font-size:18px;text-align:center;display:flex;justify-content:center">🙏🏼 <em>Your contributions are <strong>highly encouraged</strong>!
 [See below.](#contributing-)</em> 🙇🏼‍♂️</span>

-In my experience, materials science and engineering (MSE) educators are <span style="font-weight:500">_amazing_</span> and will work tirelessly for their students.
+In my experience, MSE educators are <span style="font-weight:500">_amazing_</span> and will work tirelessly for their students.
-However, I've also noticed that there's not a lot of open sharing of resources, leading many instructors to reinvent the wheel and new students to be uncertain about what to study.
+However, I've also noticed that there's not a lot of open sharing of resources, leaving many instructors to reinvent the wheel and new students to lack review content.
-This is a missed opportunity to expand the impact of our work, as I am of the mindset that <span style="font-weight:500">open science (education) is better science (education)</span>.
+This is a missed opportunity to expand our impact, as I hold the mindset that <span style="font-weight:500">open science (education) is better science (education)</span>.

-That's not to say there aren't any available resources (there are many, in fact!), but rather they might not be easy to find.
+Fortunately, the tide is turning, but the resources out there (and there are many!) are still not easy to find.
 Therefore, I have tried to compile a list of MSE educational resources—very broadly defined—that are mostly freely available online (legally!) in some format.
 All rights belong to their respective owners.
 These materials are geared toward teaching and learning, with the aim of making MSE education _more equitable, accessible, and fun for all_.